Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 1Password stores a local encrypted cache on the desktop and mobile apps.
 With biometric unlock enabled (Face ID, Touch ID, Windows Hello), the vault remains accessible offline for up to 30 days without re-authentication.
 Without biometrics, re-authentication requires an internet connection after the app is restarted.
 The browser extension does not support offline unlock.

-For teams that travel frequently or work in environments with unreliable connectivity, both platforms cover the core use case — with the caveat that 1Password's offline access is available without any setup on the desktop app, while Proton Pass requires enabling it in advance.
+For teams that travel frequently or work in environments with unreliable connectivity, both platforms cover the core use case without requiring special setup on desktop apps.

 Mobile App Experience: iOS and Android